Skip to main content

 Go Drink

 It's important to start all activities well-hydrated.
 Even slight dehydration can affect performance.
 Staying hydrated is sure to help you feel energized and perform at the top of your game.
-Make a point to drink fluids at regular intervals throughout the day to maintain a healthy hydration status.
+Make it a point to drink fluids at regular intervals throughout the day to maintain a healthy hydration status.
 When trying to determine if you should drink water or a sports drink, consider intensity and duration.
 If the activity lasts longer than 60 minutes, especially if activity is done in hot weather, a sports drink may be beneficial to provide some additional energy and replace the electrolytes lost in sweat.

 Go Stretch